BjornFJohansson/pydna/README.rst

 |icon11|

-Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor which quickly becomes unfeasible as scale and complexity of the constructions increase.
+Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor, a task which quickly becomes unfeasible as scale and complexity of the constructions increase.

 The Pydna python package provide a human-readable formal description of